 Tharu people also believe that keeping a horn under a pregnant woman’s pillow would allow for a quick and smooth delivery.

-Asko Parpola suggests, that the Harappan Unicorn seal, was an integral part of unicorn mythology for the Indus civilization, that stood for male creative power, and that its cult purported to secure rain and fertility for purposes of agriculture and animal husbandry.
+Asko Parpola suggests, that the Harappan Unicorn seal, was an integral part of unicorn mythology for the Indus civilization.
+The unicorn stood for male creative power, and that its cult purported to secure rain and fertility for purposes of agriculture and animal husbandry.

 The single “Horn” or “Tusk” of the rhinoceros in Sanskrit is śrnga– and its derivative ; śrngara – has as one of its principal meanings as a phallic symbol of erect virility, it stands for erotic love and sexual passion.